Lili Kirikal joins Sunly as Chief Financial Officer

 My journey to the financial world started from SSE Riga where I discovered that my favourite subjects were micro-, macro- and financial economics.
 Therefore, I ended up as the teaching assistant at those courses.
 After I had completed the CFA program, I continued in volunteering as a grader and mentor at the CFA Research Challenge student competition for many years.

 During my 15-year career, I have always been a financial consultant at the transaction advisory services teams – initially at PwC and later at EY Tallinn and EY Helsinki offices.
 At EY I focused on the energy sector, which became my next big passion after finance and teaching.

 During my Finnish period I was mainly involved in large-scale projects in regulated energy sector, including district heating, in many countries – Finland, Sweden, Denmark, Estonia, Latvia, Lithuania and Poland.

 - Leading capital raising processes in a professional way.
 My main work area has been evaluations and due diligence.
 In M&A projects I have had more of a supportive role, but I hope that my Big 4 background will be multifunctionally useful in implementing Sunly’s strategy.
-As Sunly has recently won with almost 100 MW new solar energy projects in the Polish renewable energy auctions, one of my first tasks will be to raise capital for the realization of these projects.
+As Sunly has recently won with almost 100 MW new solar energy projects in the Polish renewable energy auctions.
+Thus, one of my first tasks will be to raise capital for the realization of these projects.

 - Promoting transparency and trust which is particularly important when more and more investors join Sunly’s projects.
 This part also includes the automatization of the reporting system, because although I do like Excel, I like it even more when things work as efficiently as possible.